British Darts Organisation: After the split

 Following the split, the BDO and PDC ran their own tours, including their own versions of the world championship, with separate pools of players.
 Since there were two World Championships from 1994 onwards, there were calls for head-to-head matches between the two champions.
 There were two head-to-head matches between the reigning champions of the two organisations.
 The challenge matches, held in 1999 and 2004, were officially recognised as undisputed championship matches.
 In their respective matches, the incumbent BDO champions Raymond van Barneveld and Andy Fordham were defeated by the PDC champion Phil Taylor.

 The BDO board continued to support players from the grassroots of the game since the "split", although there were several high-profile players who made a name within the organisation only to later join the PDC.
 Raymond van Barneveld's career in the BDO helped boost the popularity of the sport in his home country, the Netherlands.
 Dutch broadcaster SBS6 has broadcast the World Championship since 1998, and used to show two major BDO tournaments, the International Darts League and World Darts Trophy.
-Both no longer exist.
-However, the popularity of the sport has possibly contributed to the Netherlands making more star players, including the 2006 BDO World Champion, Jelle Klaasen, and the 3 time PDC World Champion, Michael van Gerwen.
+(Neither of these any longer exists.)
+However, the popularity of the sport has possibly contributed to the Netherlands making more star players, including the 2006 BDO World Champion, Jelle Klaasen, and the three-time PDC World Champion, Michael van Gerwen.